 - Grind together the soaked and drained rice, the coconut, sugar, salt, yeast solution in as little water as possible – just enough to grind to a batter without too much friction- apply the following steps.

-- To a heavy-duty mixer/blender add and grind the raw rice first with 1 ½ cups of the ‘soaking’ water.
-When somewhat blended, add the coconut and ½ cup more of the water, till blended.
+- When somewhat blended, add the coconut and ½ cup more of the water, till blended.
 Then add the cooked rice and ¼ cup more of water.
 Grind till somewhat smooth and then add to a large container.
 Stir in the yeast mixture, salt and sugar and mix to incorporate well with a spatula.

 - You should get a somewhat smooth batter although a fine grainy texture is fine for appam.